drvinceknight/pfm/docs/_handouts/02-indentation-while-loops-debugging.md

 incrementing a given variable.
 In fact `while` loops can be used to repeat actions until **any** boolean condition is no longer true.

-In the next lab session we will see the use of our first 'library'.
+In future lab sessions we will see the use of 'libraries'.
 These are parts of python that can be loaded in and used as necessary.
 To illustrate the above point we're going to make use of the `random` library which can be used to get random numbers.